-$d{B \text{ allowable}} > d{B}$
+d{B allowable} > d{B}

-:.
-Therefore the design is acceptable
+∴ Therefore the design is acceptable '''

 If either the actual depth or flow exceeded the maximum allowable, the design would not be acceptable.
-In this case the designer would need to repeat the process as described in section 5-5.3 until the design parameters are met.
+In this case the designer would need to repeat the process as described in Section 5-5.3 until the design parameters are met.
 If the design parameters cannot be met due to project constraints, the designer should consult the Region Hydraulics Engineer for further design guidance.

-A worksheet of the steps outlined in this example can be found at the following web link (http://www.wsdot.wa.gov/eesc/design/hydraulics/downloads.htm).
+A worksheet of the steps outlined in this example can be found at the following web link: (2) www.wsdot.wa.gov/publications/fulltext/Hydraulics/ Programs/SagWorksheetud.xls.
 Designers may find it useful to fill out the worksheet for each inlet located at a sag.
-Worksheets should be submitted with Hydraulics Reports.
+Worksheets should be submitted with the hydraulics reports.